A landmark Federal Court case brought against Cadbury’s is likely to leave a sour taste for many employers ….

 The HR Experts International are one of Australia’s leading HR, Coaching & Training Consultancies.
 We specialise in assisting Start-ups, Franchises, Small to Medium Businesses with their Human Resource Strategies and people issues.

 We help businesses grow, become more agile, create amazing engaged cultures, become talent magnets, whilst ensuring you have effective protection for your business.
 We work with you to develop your Employer Brand, protect your reputation, create engaged employees and raving customer fans, in a pragmatic and straightforward way.

-We provide strategic and operational Human Resource consulting service enabling any size business to gain a lion share of the Talent Pool and gain a clear competitive advantage over their competitors.
+We provide strategic Human Resource consulting service enabling any size business to gain a lion share of the Talent Pool and gain a clear competitive advantage over their competitors.

 We also offer Coaching and training service to ensure your managers are able to proactively manage their people resources effectively!